Adaptive Model-Predictive Control of a Soft Continuum Robot Using a Physics-Informed Neural Network Based on Cosserat

-The configuration of the robot's deformed body at time $t$ is described by a field of homogeneous transformation matrices $\htf\st \in \SE$ containing positions $\position\st$ and orientations $\rotation\st\in\SO$ of the rod's cross-section, where $s$ denotes the curvilinear spatial coordinate along the rod and $t$ is the time domain.
+where $s$ denotes the curvilinear spatial coordinate along the rod.
 For the sake of brevity, the dependencies of $s$ and $t$ are omitted in the following.
 The derivatives of the configuration \wrt the spatial and temporal domain are defined by the local tangential spaces of $\SE$